-This is the third and final part of the Housing Help Series where I’ll be discussing mortgage assistance programs to help single moms obtain home ownership.
+This is the third and final part of the Housing Help Series where I’ll be discussing low income home loans for single mothers to obtain home ownership.
 If you missed the other two parts of the series you check out the links below:

 If your ultimate goal is to be done with renting and purchase your own home, don’t give up on your dream due to the financial constraints that single mothers endure due to only having one income.